Harpham: History

 The village appears in the Domesday Book of 1086 as belonging to King William the Conqueror, and having 29 ploughlands.
 The name of the village is thought to derive from the Old English Hearpe-hām, meaning the Salt-Harp village or farmstead.
 Although not on the coast, the proximity of the Holderness coastline is thought to be the influence of the salt.
 Three Roman mosaics were found near Harpham in 1905, and three more were discovered in 1950.
 The first three are now in the Hull and East Riding Museum.
 They are simply patterned.
 One represented a rectangular maze, one of only five examples known in Roman mosaics in Britain.

 It is here that St John of Beverley was born in the 7th century; he became the Bishop of Hexham as well as the Bishop of York.

-The church is dedicated to him and was designated a Grade I listed building in 1966, and is now recorded in the National Heritage List for England, maintained by Historic England.
+St John of Beverley's Church, Harpham is dedicated to him and was designated a Grade I listed building in 1966, and is now recorded in the National Heritage List for England, maintained by Historic England.
 The Well of St. John, the local well, is named after him and is believed by many to have healing powers.
 The well is designated as a Grade II listed building.